jrzaurin/pytorch-widedeep/docs/losses.rst

 	from pytorch_widedeep.losses import FocalLoss

 .. note:: Losses in this module expect the predictions and ground truth to have the
-	same dimensions for regression and binary classification problems (i.e.
+	same dimensions for regression and binary classification problems :math:`(N_{samples}, 1)`.
-	:math:`N_{samples}, 1)`.
 In the case of multiclass classification problems the ground truth is expected to be a 1D tensor with the corresponding classes.
 See Examples below